ethersphere/bee-docs/docs/dapps-on-swarm/pss.md

 Now, let's see this in action by setting up two Bee nodes on a test network, connecting them, and sending PSS messages from one to the other.

 First start two Bee nodes.
-We will start them with distinct ports for the api, debug api and p2p port so that there are no conflicts, since they will be running on the same computer.
+We will start them with distinct ports for the API, Debug API, and p2p port, since they will be running on the same computer.

 Run the following command to start the first node.
 Note that we are passing `""` to the `--bootnode` argument so that our nodes will not connect to a network.